N8Brooks/result/README.md

 You can use methods that do not return a `Result` with strategies that return a `Promise`.
 However, methods that return a `Result` can become a little hairy.
 To help with these situations there are async sister methods for methods like `map`, such as `mapAsync`.
 These return a `Promise<Result>`.
-It would be nice if TypeScript was a bit more leniant.
+~~It would be nice if TypeScript was a bit more leniant.
 Some of the implementations do not require `await`.
-Since using `await` on things that are not a `Promise` resolve immediately, we could use operator overloading to minimize the surface area of the API.
+Since using `await` on things that are not a `Promise` resolve immediately, we could use operator overloading to minimize the surface area of the API.~~ These promises have additional features, like `.then` syntax.

+## Design guide

+- Use this types when returning a type that can include a type from the other variant:

+  - And
+  - This way, we preserve type information when transforming types
+  - Other situations, we can just use `never`

+- Remove unecessary parameters

+  - It's usually useless to call these when we know the variant
+  - The downside is, the toy examples in docs will be cast using as

+- `isOkAndAsync` and `isErrAndAsync` aren't in the API (yet), because you cannot return a `Promise<this is X>`.